Prismatic Dieudonn\'e theory: Introduction

 is an isomorphism in $D(A)$, where for each $n\geq 1$, $K_n^{\bullet}$ denotes the Koszul complex $K_{\bullet}(A;f_1^n,\dots,f_r^n)$ (one has $H^0(K_n^{\bullet})=A/(f_1^n,\dots,f_r^n)$, but beware that in general $K_n^{\bullet}$ may also have cohomology in negative degrees, unless $(f_1,\dots,f_r)$ forms a regular sequence).
 An $A$-module $M$ is said to be \textit{derived $I$-complete} if $K=M[0] \in D(A)$ is derived $I$-complete.
 The following properties are useful in practice : \begin{enumerate} \item A complex $K \in D(A)$ is derived $I$-complete if and only if for each integer $i$, $H^i(K)$ is derived $I$-complete (this implies in particular that the category of derived $I$-complete $A$-modules form a weak Serre subcategory of the category of $A$-modules). \item If $I=(f_1,\dots,f_r)$ is finitely generated, the inclusion of the full subcategory of derived $I$-complete complexes in $D(A)$ admits a left adjoint, sending $K \in D(A)$ to its \textit{derived $I$-completion}

-Note that the derived $I$-completion of an $A$-module $M$ (viewed as a complex sitting in degree $0$) need not be discrete. \item (Derived Nakayama) If $I$ is finitely generated, a derived $I$-complete complex $K \in D(A)$ (resp. a derived $I$-complete $A$-module $M$) is zero if and only if $K\otimes_A^{\mathbb{L}} A/I=0$ (resp. $M/IM=0$). \item If $I$ is finitely generated, an $A$-module $M$ is (classically) $I$-adically complete if and only if it is derived $I$-complete and $I$-adically separated. \item $I=(f)$ is principal and $M$ is an $A$-module with bounded $f^{\infty}$-torsion (i.e. such that $M[f^{\infty}]=M[f^N]$ for some $N$), the derived $I$-completion of $M$ (as a complex) is discrete and coincides with its (classical) $I$-adic completion. \end{enumerate} A useful reference for derived completions is \cite[Tag 091N]{stacks_project}.
+\item (Derived Nakayama) If $I$ is finitely generated, a derived $I$-complete complex $K \in D(A)$ (resp. a derived $I$-complete $A$-module $M$) is zero if and only if $K\otimes_A^{\mathbb{L}} A/I=0$ (resp. $M/IM=0$). \item If $I$ is finitely generated, an $A$-module $M$ is (classically) $I$-adically complete if and only if it is derived $I$-complete and $I$-adically separated. \item $I=(f)$ is principal and $M$ is an $A$-module with bounded $f^{\infty}$-torsion (i.e. such that $M[f^{\infty}]=M[f^N]$ for some $N$), the derived $I$-completion of $M$ (as a complex) is discrete and coincides with its (classical) $I$-adic completion. \end{enumerate} A useful reference for derived completions is \cite[Tag 091N]{stacks_project}.

 \item Let $A$ be a ring, $I$ a finitely generated ideal.
-A complex $K\in D(A)$ is \textit{$I$-completely flat} (resp. \textit{$I$-completely faithfully flat}) if $K \otimes_A^{\mathbb{L}} A/I$ is concentrated in degree $0$ and flat (resp. faithfully flat), cf. \cite[Definition 4.1.]{bhatt_morrow_scholze_topological_hochschild_homology}.
+A complex $K\in D(A)$ is \textit{$I$-completely flat} (resp. \textit{$I$-completely faithfully flat}) if $K \otimes_A^{\mathbb{L}} A/I$ is concentrated in degree $0$ and flat (resp. faithfully flat), cf. \cite[Definition 4.1]{bhatt_morrow_scholze_topological_hochschild_homology}.
 If an $A$-module $M$ is flat, its derived completion $\widehat{M}$ is $I$-completely flat.

 Assume that $I$ is principal, generated by $f \in A$ (in the sequel, $f$ will often be $p$).
 Let $A\to B$ be a map of derived $f$-complete rings.
 If $A$ has bounded $f^{\infty}$-torsion and $A\to B$ is $f$-completely flat, then $B$ has bounded $f^{\infty}$-torsion.
 Conversely, if $B$ has bounded $f^{\infty}$-torsion and $A\to B$ is $f$-completely faithfully flat, $A$ has bounded $f^{\infty}$-torsion.
 Moreover, if $A$ and $B$ both have bounded $f^{\infty}$-torsion, then $A\to B$ is $f$-completely (faithfully) flat if and only if $A/f^n \to B/f^n$ is (faithfully) flat for all $n\geq 1$.
 See \cite[Corollary 4.8]{bhatt_morrow_scholze_topological_hochschild_homology}).